mrcjkb/haskell-tools.nvim/README.md

 # Quit Neovim and start it up again with the plugins loaded
 NVIM_DATA_MINIMAL=/tmp/minimal nvim -u minimal.lua
 ```

+If you cannot reproduce your issue with a minimal config,
+it may be caused by another plugin.
+In this case, add additional plugins and their configurations to `minimal.lua`,
+until you can reproduce it.

 > **Note**
 >